hjdshu/acc_ranklist_web/README.md

 ## Introduction
-`acc_ranklist_web` is a simple web server that displays your ACC server's best lap rankings by different tracks.tracks.
+`acc_ranklist_web` is a simple web server that displays your ACC server's best lap rankings by different tracks.
 ![example](example.png)

 ## Dev